 Day 15: Charlottesville

-After Sarah and Bob woke up yesterday morning, we went to get breakfast at Bodo’s Bagels, a famous shop recommended by Tammy before I left for the trip.
+After Sarah and Bob woke up yesterday morning, we went to get breakfast at Bodo’s Bagels, a famous shop recommended by Tammy.
 Their bagels are soft and they make for perfect sandwich breads.
 I had a ham and cheese bagel, along with a cup of orange juice.

 After Sarah and I dropped off Bob at the house, we went to the historic downtown in Charlottesville.
 We walked the whole pedestrian street up and down.
 I left a message on the Freedom Wall and went inside a comic book store.
 The librarians were handing out poems to people on the street.
 I got one written by Ella Higginson called “The Passing of the Hours.”
 Sarah received a poem, too.